ksoltan/testMock/test/README.md

           If you define a fake library class, initialize it in test/main.cpp unit/ - unit tests

+## Running Tests:
-To run tests, from test/ folder:
+From test/ folder:
 $ make TEST=true && ./build/allTests

+The TEST macro specifies which main function to build, and whether to compile test files.
+If not set, it will compile for a local build.

+## Running Local Build:
-To run main file, from test/ folder:
+From test/ folder:
 $ make && ./build/main

 The Makefile is a slight mess.
-Consider changing to bazel in the future.
+Consider changing to Bazel in the future.